Tochinoshin Tsuyoshi: Fighting style

-Tochinoshin favours yotsu-sumo techniques, preferring to grapple with rather than push his opponents.
+Tochinoshin favoured yotsu-sumo techniques, preferring to grapple with rather than push his opponents.
 His stablemaster urged him to concentrate on traditional forward moving sumo, in contrast to other European and Russian sumo wrestlers of the time who specialized in pulling techniques.
-His favourite grip on the mawashi is migi-yotsu, meaning he likes his right hand inside and his left hand outside his opponent's arms.
-His most common winning technique or kimarite is yori kiri or force out, but he also uses his left hand grip to good effect by regularly employing uwatenage, or overarm throw.
-He is well known for his strength, and his muscular physique, with his thighs being measured at 90 cm around.
+His favourite grip on the mawashi was migi-yotsu, meaning he liked his right hand inside and his left hand outside his opponent's arms.
+His most common winning technique or kimarite was yori kiri or force out, but he also used his left hand grip to good effect by regularly employing uwatenage, or overarm throw.
+He was well known for his strength, and his muscular physique, with his thighs being measured at 90 cm around.